nsdfxela/nsdfxela.github.io/index.md

 ## Support

-Any questions about the UE integration or the avatar generation, general feedback, ideas, feature requests: <support@avatarsdk.com>
+Any questions about the UE integration or the avatar generation, general feedback, ideas, or feature requests: <support@avatarsdk.com>
 For commercial inquiries or licensing questions use <business_support@itseez3d.com> or <support@avatarsdk.com>